gopinath-balu/catalyst/{{ cookiecutter.repo_name }}/README.md

 {{cookiecutter.description}}

-Machine learning research directory structure.
+Directory structure for machine learning projects.

 ### Requirements to use the cookiecutter template:
 -----------